Jury Service in the Australian Capital Territory

 The court precinct is about five minutes’ walk from the Civic bus interchange.
 If you are driving you are strongly advised to arrange for all day parking.
 There is a good chance that you will not be able to leave the Court during the day, and any parking fine will be your own responsibility.

 The closest all day parking option is opposite the City Police Station - Section 63 Car Park.
 Enter at the lights on the corner of London Circuit and Gordon Street.
 The parking fee is payable by coins or credit/debit cards (no notes).
-If you intend to pay by coins, please be aware that early bird parking is $16.00 otherwise the all day fee is $20.00.
+If you intend to pay by coins, please be aware that early bird parking (before 10am) is $16.00 otherwise the all-day fee is at least $20.00.
 Payment can also be made via an Apple or Android app (Paybyphone).
 Registration for this service is required.
 All day parking stations are also available in Allsop Street and Marcus Clarke Street.